grouparoo/open_source_data_stack_conference/README.md

 - Make a logo and update /public/(apple|favicon*|icon*)
 - Set logo (svg) in icon-logo.tsx
+- Set logo in Github OAuth App
 - Make a better image of the stack for use on site
 - Update twitter-card.png
-- Make a prettier stack picture
 - Add page for stack or add to homepage
 - Change out the videos
 - Update jobs, expo, speakers, talks in DatoCMS